DCEM: A deep complementary energy method for solid mechanics: Result

-A cylindrical rod is a three-dimensional geometry obtained by translating the centroid of a plane figure along the Z-axis.
-It is a common engineering component that can withstand different loads such as tension, compression, bending, and torsion.
-The free torsion problem of cylindrical rods is a common problem in engineering \citep{the_foundation_of_solid_mechanics_feng}, which is often used to transmit torque, as shown in \cref{fig:cylinder}a.
+A cylindrical rod is a common engineering component that can withstand different loads such as tension, compression, bending, and torsion.
+The free torsion problem of cylindrical rods is a common problem in engineering \cite{the_foundation_of_solid_mechanics_feng}, which is often used to transmit torque, as shown in \cref{fig:cylinder}a.

 Two common solutions are introduced in {\Cref{sec: introduction to stress function}, namely the displacement solution and the stress function solution.
 The strong form expression of the displacement solution is: